-Saving the best for last; an all-time classic.
+Saving the best practice golf game for last; an all-time classic.
 This drill requires at least three holes positioned at various distances from your designated starting point.
 The goal is to "go around the world," in the least amount of putts.
 Each player goes from a starting point to hole one, then from there to hole two, and so on.
 Each player keeps track of their total score.
 The lowest score at the end wins.
 This game promotes accuracy, putting under pressure, and putting from long distances.

 Head to Your Local Practice Green and Have Fun!

 For many golfers, playing with friends is the most enjoyable aspect of the game.
 Adding these fun challenges to your golf group will bring more excitement to every round.
-Whether you’re playing for a round of drinks or to see who tees off first, these games are sure to improve your skills!
+Whether you’re playing for a round of drinks or to see who tees off first, these golf games are sure to improve your skills!

 Become a Short Par 4 Member

 Have you been interested in a Short Par 4 Membership but hesitant to pull the trigger?
 We guarantee that we'll expand your golf wardrobe with top apparel at a fraction of the cost!
 Check out our Membership options now.